Montgomery County teacher vaccination effort left out private-school educators at start

 For some private-school families, the back-and-forth came with a hint of last summer’s tension between the county and private schools, which focused on whether the county could order private schools to stay closed to in-person classes amid the pandemic.
 Ultimately Hogan got involved, as did the state’s top health official.
 Private schools opened.

 Montgomery County officials maintain they have worked well with private schools for months.
-They regularly hold webinars with private schools for discussions about health and safety and have worked individually with them.
+They regularly hold webinars with private schools for discussions about health and safety, and have worked individually with them.

-Still, the Montgomery-Hopkins efforts has left some believing private schools were not given equal standing on vaccine.
+Still, the Montgomery-Johns Hopkins efforts have left some believing private schools were not given equal standing on vaccine.

 “If they wanted to do it equally, they could have acted sooner,” said Deborah Schoenfeld, a Silver Spring parent with children at St. Bernadette School.
 “I want [public school] teachers to be vaccinated but not at the expense of all of the private-school teachers.”

-Child-care centers in Montgomery County had similar concerns about being left behind, but providers who spoke with The Washington Post did not want to comment publicly, worried about repercussions.
+Child-care centers in Montgomery County had similar concerns about being left behind, but providers spoke with The Washington Post on the condition of anonymity because they were worried about repercussions.

-The Montgomery-Hopkins effort may cover hundreds or thousands of school employees each week, but child care is guaranteed only 100 — and it is unclear whether the number of doses will remain consistent, one provider said.
+The Montgomery-Johns Hopkins effort may cover hundreds or thousands of school employees each week, but child-care employees are guaranteed only 100 — and it is unclear whether the number of doses will remain consistent, one provider said.

-“It seems wrong not to take care of these people who have been putting themselves out there for so long,” said the provider, pointing out that many child-care workers are relatively low-paid women of color.
+“It seems wrong not to take care of these people who have been putting themselves out there for so long,” said one provider, pointing out that many child-care workers are relatively low-paid women of color.
 “You basically have line-jumping.”

 Rajnic, 52, the second-grade teacher at Mary of Nazareth Catholic School in Darnestown, said she took early retirement from the federal government to become a teacher and feels it has gone well during the pandemic.
 She started in-person teaching when the school year opened in September.
 “I do want to get the vaccine to lower my risk,” she said.